parthmital/Masters-Abroad/README.md

 - **Isolated anecdotes:** Individual success or failure stories.
 These are not treated as general facts, but are retained when they illustrate plausible downside scenarios for student planning.
 - **Conclusion:** Profile-specific judgements for this VIT CSE, AI/software profile, no stated GRE, Fall 2027 or later intake, targeting settlement plus ROI.

 Reddit scan status: Recent July/August 2026 posts and monthly top feeds on r/Indians_StudyAbroad were prioritised as the active Indian study-abroad community.
-Related results from r/f1visa, r/ukvisa, r/ImmigrationCanada, r/studyAbroad, and country subreddits were used only as sentiment checks.
-Reddit posts are not verified facts and do not override official immigration rules. ([Ireland visa timeline Reddit][66], [Ireland TCD/UCD loan risk Reddit][67], [US/UK/Australia MS decision Reddit][68], [Singapore NUS MiM Reddit][69], [r/Indians_StudyAbroad top feed][70])
+Related results from r/ImmigrationCanada and country subreddits were used only as sentiment checks.
+Reddit posts are not verified facts and do not override official immigration rules. ([Ireland visa timeline Reddit][66], [Ireland TCD/UCD loan risk Reddit][67], [r/Indians_StudyAbroad top feed][70])

 [↑ Back to top](#table-of-contents)